-Don’t add all of the heavy cream in one go.
-To prevent the sauce from becoming grainy, mix the heavy cream with a small amount of gravy first and only then add it to the dish.
+- Don’t add all of the heavy cream in one go.
+To prevent the sauce from becoming grainy, mix the heavy cream with a small amount of gravy first and then add it to the dish.

 To store: Place leftovers in an airtight container in the fridge.
 Properly stored butter chicken will be good for 3-4 days.

 To freeze: Transfer it into a freezer-safe airtight container, label it with the date, and store it in the freezer for up to 3 months.

 To reheat: Allow it to defrost in the fridge and then reheat it on the stovetop or in the microwave.

 This chicken dish is supposed to be mildly spicy.
 But you can make it as spicy as you like if you enjoy a kick of heat in your food.
 It is also slightly sweet.
 The sweetness of butter chicken comes from the tomatoes.
 You can use a small amount of honey or sugar if the tomatoes aren’t naturally sweet.

 Both are Indian curry dishes where the key ingredient is chicken.
 While they may look similar, there are quite a few differences between them.